Trubenova/FrontiersBiofilmRecalcitrance/README.md

 ## File description
 Jupyter notebooks contain the code used to parametrize the simulations to simulate various experiments:

+### IllustrationOfEffects.ipynb

+This Jupyter notebook contains code to simulate single treatment at given concentration, starting with mixed population (50:50 wt to mutant).
+Results of these simulations are shown in Figure 5.
+Note that a change of the name and concentration is required to simulate various scenarios (different panels of figure 5).

+### Zip files

 Zip files contain either figures (Figures.zip) or simulation results used to generate these figures.